Ultrasound prediction for vocal cord dysfunction in patients scheduled for anterior cervical spine surgeries: a prospective cohort study

 • Wael Abdel- Rahman Aly Abdalmtaal, "Pediatric ventriculoperitoneal shunt: a comparative study between anterior fontanel ultrasound‑guided versus conventional cranial end insertion", Springer, 2023 More

-• Wael Abdel- Rahman Aly Abdalmtaal, "Surgical management and prognostic factors of spinal metastatic tumors", springer, 2020 More
+• Wael Abdel- Rahman Aly Abdalmtaal, "The role of intraoperative ultrasound in management of spinal intradural mass lesions and outcome", springer, 2023 More

 Department Related Publications